Skip to main content

 Colon and endometrial

-It has been estimated that about 5-10% of all colon and endometrial cancer cases run in families; in other words, they are hereditary and occur as a result of an inherited predisposition.
-Of the cases of colon and endometrial cancer that are hereditary, approximately half are due to Lynch syndrome.
+It has been estimated that about 5%–10% of all colon and endometrial cancer cases run in families; in other words, they are hereditary and occur as a result of an inherited predisposition.
+The most common hereditary cause of colon and endometrial cancer is called Lynch Syndrome.
 There are additional known and unknown genes that account for the remaining cases of hereditary colon and endometrial cancer.

 What features in a family history make it more likely that the cancer in the family is hereditary?